mohd-afeef-badri/psd/demos/fracture-mechanics/fast-track-tutorials.md

 A three-dimensional test synonymous to its two-dimensional counterpart introduced above is used here as an tutorial example.
 The problem of interest is now a unit extrusion (along $z$-axis) of the 2D case above.
 Cracking is initiated and propagated under tensile loading.
 The unit cube with its  pre existing crack  is clamped at the bottom $u_1=u_2=u_3=0$ (first boundary condition) and is loaded quasi-statically $u_2=u_2 + \Delta u_2$ on its top surface till the crack propagates through its walls.
 So there are two Dirichlet conditions one on the top border and one on the bottom one.

 Just like in the 2D case, to model this test PSD's' hybrid phase-field modelling  technique is used.
 We will again use ParaView post-processing of displacement $u$ and phase-field $d$ to visualise the cracking process.
-A PSD simulation is a two step process, with step one being the  \sh{ PSD\_PreProcess }:
+A PSD simulation is a two step process, with step one being the  \psd{ PSD\_PreProcess }:

 \begin{lstlisting}[style=BashInputStyle]
 PSD_PreProcess -dimension 3 -problem damage -model hybrid_phase_field  \
 -dirichletconditions 2 -postprocess ud
 \end{lstlisting}

-Notice that the flags used here are almost similar except for the   \sh{ -dimension 3 } flag, which indeed specifies three-dimensional problem.
+Notice that the flags used here are almost similar except for the   \psd{ -dimension 3 } flag, which indeed specifies three-dimensional problem.

-Once the step above has been performed, we solve the problem using four MPI processes, with the given mesh file \sh{tensile-crack.msh}.
-This is step two of the PSD simulation   \sh{ PSD\_Solve}.
+Once the step above has been performed, we solve the problem using four MPI processes, with the given mesh file \psd{tensile-crack.msh}.
+This is step two of the PSD simulation   \psd{ PSD\_Solve}.

 \begin{lstlisting}[style=BashInputStyle]
 PSD_Solve -np 3 Main.edp -mesh ./../Meshes/3D/tensile-crack.msh -v 0